foolin/golem-lang/docs/tutorial.md

 Golem's `dict` type is similar to Python's 'dict', or 'HashMap' in java.
 The keys can be any value that supports hashing (currently str, int, float, bool, or tuple).
-A future version of Golem will probably allow for more types to act as a dict key.

 ```
 let a = dict {'x': 1, 'y': 2};